-If your loved one has recently received a serious cancer diagnosis, such as mesothelioma, it’s likely that there are a number of emotions you are feeling.
+If your loved one has recently received a serious cancer diagnosis, it’s likely that there are a number of emotions you are feeling.
 Not only is cancer life-changing for the individual but also for everyone close to him or her.
 While it’s natural to feel hopeless, helpless, and even angry, trying to be and stay positive can help you and your loved one deal with the diagnosis and to get through the treatment process.

 Here are some tips for staying positive during a difficult time: